Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Discussion

-Estimating population cell frequencies using the multinomial distribution leads to small bias values and rMSE for the $N_j$ estimates, but low coverage rates of the frequencies in sparsely sampled cells lead to undercoverage for the multinomial-MRP in a few subgroup inferences.
-Conversely, using MRP to recover $N_j$ as in the two-stage MRP gives reasonable coverage in most cells, but generates the largest bias and rMSE values among all methods.
-Model misspecification for $(X| Z)$ can introduce significant bias in domain inferences, especially for domains with few observations.
-The WFPBB avoids this issue as a nonparametric method, accounts for sampling uncertainty when estimating the joint $(Z, X)$ distribution, and combines with MRP to improve the inferences for $(Y | X, Z)$ with a predictive model.
+Through simulation studies, we compared design-based estimators and direct imputation with the WFPBB with several EMRP methods (WFPBB-MRP, Multinomial MRP, and Two-stage MRP).
+We found that all EMRP estimators can correct for the bias in classical MRP while maintaining lower standard errors and narrower confidence intervals than directly imputing with the WFPBB and design-based estimates.
+Performances from the EMRP estimators do not differ substantially from each other, though we would generally recommend the WFPBB-MRP for its consistently high coverage rates.
+As a benefit of fitting multilevel models and stabilizing small group estimates, the WFPBB-MRP yields bias and rMSE values that are comparable to the Multinomial MRP and Two-stage MRP while producing narrower confidence intervals than directly imputing with the WFPBB.
+Estimating population cell frequencies using the multinomial distribution leads to small bias values and rMSE for the $\hat{N}_j$ estimates, but low coverage rates of the frequencies in sparsely sampled cells lead to undercoverage for the Multinomial MRP in a few subgroup inferences.
+Conversely, using MRP to recover $N_j$ as in the Two-stage MRP gives reasonable coverage in most cells, but generates the largest bias and rMSE values among all methods.
+Model misspecification for $(X\mid Z)$ can introduce bias in domain inferences, especially for domains with few observations.
+The WFPBB-MRP avoids this issue by weighting observed cases, accounts for sampling uncertainty when estimating the joint $(Z, X)$ distribution, and combines with MRP to improve the inferences for $(Y \mid Z, X)$ with a predictive model.